luiseduardohdbackup/object-cursor/README.md

 ObjectCursor
 ============

+NOTE: This library is close to a 1.0 release but isn't quite there yet.
+Feedback on the library is greatly appreciated.

 Implementation of Cursor that supports easily working with Java objects.

 Google I/O 2013 included a great talk where the contents of this library are discussed.
 You can find it [here][1]